xfbs/euler/readme.md

     because it seems a little more simplistic and doesn't have the overhead of an interpreter since it's compiled (although, it might be slower than `chez`).
+  - [idris](https://www.idris-lang.org), because it might be an interesting way to get into haskell, and it has support for some cool features like automagic proofs and a totality checker.
   - [ocaml](https://github.com/ocaml/ocaml) because I keep hearing about it in unexpected places and it got me curious.
   - [nodejs](https://github.com/nodejs/node) because all the cool kids are doing